Elisha P. Ferry: Personal life

 In 1850, Ferry married Sarah Brown Kellog (1827–1912).
 They had five children together.

 All their children were given the middle name Peyre, which was his mother's maiden name, and is of French origin.
 French Canadian colonists were the first Europeans to settle in the Detroit area, on both sides of the Detroit River.

 The Ferry family lived according to strict religious rules, and belonged to the Episcopal Church.
 In the state's capital Olympia, Ferry and his family were prominent members of St. John's Episcopal Church, where they were active both in church leadership and organization.
 Ferry was noted for his high ethical standards, both in his professional life and in the community.

 Ferry also was a member of the Masonic Fraternity, which flourished in the nineteenth century in the United States.
 He served as Grand Master in 1878.
 He was a founding member of the Seattle Scottish Rite and held the rank of a Thirty-second degree Scottish Rite Mason.

 After a decline in health, Ferry resigned from office.
 Two years later, he died on board a steamer in Puget Sound.
-His illness was likely a more serious respiratory disease.
+His illness was likely a serious respiratory disease.